 The symptoms of an Ambien overdose made worse by alcohol include:

-It is known that Ambien has some delayed effects and so it is recommended to leave at least 24 hours between taking Ambien and drinking alcohol, or between drinking alcohol and taking Ambien.
+It is known that Ambien has some delayed effects and so it is recommended to leave at least 24 hours between taking Ambien and drinking Alcohol, or between drinking Alcohol and taking Ambien.
 No real studies have been completed to date on what a safe time period actually is.
 What is known is that Ambien remains present in the system from 12 to up to 60 hours.
-Waiting as long as 60 hours between using Ambien and alcohol insures optimal safety.
-If you are abusing alcohol with Ambien, call us before it is to late.
-Treatment is available: (866) 578-7471
+Waiting as long as 60 hours between using Ambien and Alcohol ensures optimal safety.
+If you are abusing Alcohol with Ambien, get help before it is too late.

 Another danger when taking Ambien is the tendency to enter the state of somnambulism (sleepwalking).
 People have reported doing normal activities like preparing food or even driving while under Ambien.
-Sleepwalking always has the potential to be dangerous in terms of falling and other issues associated with it, but when the effects of Ambien are compounded with alcohol, these dangers are made much worse; the consequences can be deadly.
+Sleepwalking always has the potential to be dangerous, but when the effects of Ambien are compounded with Alcohol, these dangers are made much worse.

-The chance of overdosing on Ambien also increases when the drug is taken with alcohol.
+The chance of overdosing on Ambien also increases when the drug is taken with Alcohol.
 This is because the two drugs enhance each other’s effects, making them much stronger than when the substances are taken alone.
-It is unlikely that an Ambien overdose will kill you, but if combined with alcohol, it can be deadly.
+It is unlikely that an Ambien overdose will kill you, but if combined with Alcohol, an overdose involving the combination does have the potential to be deadly.

 Both drugs cause mental impairment, and this is significantly enhanced when the drugs are taken together.
-This is why at least 50 percent of admissions to the emergency room involving Ambien or Zolpidem also involves the consumption of other substances, and particularly alcohol.
+This is why at least 50 percent of admissions to the emergency room involving Ambien or Zolpidem also involves the consumption of other substances, and particularly Alcohol.
 The Drug Abuse Warning Network has released a report in 2010 that stated some 57 percent of all emergency room visit and full admissions to hospital that involved Ambien did also involve other substances.
-14 percent of those, or 2,851 individuals, combined Ambien with alcohol.
-What this truly demonstrates is the fact that taking Ambien and alcohol at the same time is a dangerous combination and one that also makes it more likely that you will be admitted to the ICU.
+14 percent of those, or 2,851 individuals, combined Ambien with Alcohol.
+What this truly demonstrates is the fact that taking Ambien and Alcohol at the same time is a dangerous combination and one that also makes it more likely that you will be admitted to the ICU.
 Stop right now and save your life.
-Give us a call: (866) 578-7471

 When using these substances together for a long period of time, there is a high risk of extreme withdrawal symptoms that could potentially need medical attention.